-Traditionally we kick the festival off with a rousing music or sports story to lift spirits and pump up the energy, and end with a film for our interfaith community partners that show the power of good works regardless of your affiliation.
+Narratives and documentaries, feature and shorts, personal and global stories, heart-wrenching and wryly humorous - all are welcomed for consideration.
 During the festival we have opportunities for select films and filmmakers to participate in screenings and discussions with area high school and college-level students.
-Additionally, we hold community screenings throughout the year featuring festival alumni, work with other festivals and educators around the world and present an online companion festival of shorts curated to provide a window into the festival for audiences unable to join in the event in person.
+Additionally, we hold community screenings throughout the year featuring festival alumni, work with other festivals and educators around the world.
+Apart from the live festival, we present an online companion festival with its own program curated to provide a window into the festival for audiences unable to join in the event in person.

 We are seeking narrative feature films, feature length documentaries, animated and short films (narrative, documentary and animation) on the issues of: